Hugius/FabiEngine3D/doc/POINTLIGHT_ENTITY.md

 ## 1. General

 - The pointlight entity is 3D light in 3D space.
-- Emitted light is casted from in all directions from a position.
+- Emitted light is casted in all directions from a position.
+- Only a maximum of 64 pointlight entities can exist.

 ## 2. Properties